Are Synthetic Hormones Preventing You from Achieving a Happy Weight?

 It's true that the common oral contraceptive pill (OCP) has brought positive changes to society by liberating couples and protecting against unwanted pregnancies.
 Unfortunately, by the same token, OCP use has also resulted in much deeper and more sinister effects on the health of many women.

 We frequently discuss in the Happy Hormones FB group the impact of the OCP and other forms of hormonal contraception such as Implanon, Mirena, and Depo-Provera.
-Along with hormone replacement therapy (HRT) and bioidentical hormone replacement therapy (BHRT), it is the opinion of most women that these various forms of synthetic hormones are not quite as safe or benign as we were initially advised.
+Along with hormone replacement therapy (HRT) and bioidentical hormone replacement therapy (BHRT), it is the opinion of most women that these various forms of synthetic hormones cause them to gain weight.

 How does this relate to weight management?